-In this context, for financial service providers presenting entirely digital products like mobile wallets, online loans and mobile banking applications, it is an arduous task to usher users from cash-based to digital modes.
+With the policy makers and financial service providers are energetically pursuing digitization of financial services, India is at the cusp of a digital financial revolution.
+Yet, for certain segments of lower-income household groups, going digital presents a series of challenges.
+According to the Financial Inclusion Insights Survey 2015, 45% of urban Indians and 51% of rural Indians have low levels of digital literacy.
+In this context, for financial service providers presenting entirely digital products like mobile wallets, online loans and mobile banking applications, it is an arduous task to transition users from cash-based to digital modes.
 Given the several pros and cons of deploying human touch in digital financial services, it is important for service providers to tread cautiously and arrive at an optimal mix of human-centric and technology-enabled digital financial solutions.
-This study, initiated as part of the CFI Fellows Program, will examine the various human touch points available in the context of digital financial inclusion in India by looking at two broad questions:
+This study, initiated as part of the CFI Fellows Program, will examine the various human touchpoints available in the context of digital financial inclusion in India.

 The study aims to answer two broad questions: (i) the different human touchpoints of digital financial services available in India for the poor and (ii) the key challenges and opportunities for financial service providers in building effective human touch that is both sustainable and successful in transitioning the lowerend customers from manual to digital modes of transaction.
 A supply-side assessment was conducted through interviews and field surveys with top management officials at financial entities, branch managers who deploy last mile agents, and last-mile agents themselves.
 To capture a representative sample, the study examined a range of financial service providers of savings, credit, and payments products to primarily lower-income households as well as the diverse channels of last-mile agents they use.